-The University has consulted with a large distributor of prescription drugs and devices, Covetrus, (formerly Henry Schein Animal Health and Butler Schein Animal Health), and has developed a Certification of Exemption Memorandum.
+The University has consulted with a large distributor of prescription drugs and devices, Covetrus, (formerly Henry Schein Animal Health and Butler Schein Animal Health), and has developed a Certification of Exemption.

-Researchers should complete this form, and the investigator’s Department Chair or Dean must sign the form to verify that they have a need to order prescription drugs.
-The signed form must then be submitted to the distributor, with a copy sent to Purchasing Services (3309 Cathedral of Learning, Pittsburgh, PA 15260).
+Researchers should complete the Certificate of Exemption, and the investigator’s Department Chair or Dean must sign the form to verify that they have a need to order prescription drugs.
+The signed Certificate of Exemption must then be submitted to Covetrus North America.

 University Guidelines regarding Controlled Substances

-- The University’s Office of Research Protections provides a guide called Controlled Substances Guidelines
+- The University’s Office of Research Protections provides Controlled Substances Guidelines

-- Purchasing Services provides a guide called Ordering DEA Controlled Substances Guidelines
+- Purchasing Services provides a checklist with instructions for Ordering DEA Controlled Substances

 Obtaining a DEA License